mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

 ## 2018
 ### March
+* Fixed up a slew of link rot across the site.
 * New resources on the [Pelican](/pelican.html) static site generator page.
 * Added starter pages for [localhost tunnels](/localhost-tunnels.html),